SlabyG/MS2-Project-/README.md

 * Used Youtube for general knowladge https://www.youtube.com/

 ## Deployment

+Deployment is done via github page. in order to deploy de website, you need to make the Repository public first and then to deploy the link.
+Fallow the step by step ilustrated bellow.

 #### Setting the Repository from Private to Public
 * Log in to GitHub